 About me

-At SNL, I have been channeling my system-building skills toward addressing a range of pressing digital inequity challenges.
-Specifically, my research focuses on democratizing the development of production-ready ML artifacts for cybersecurity and enabling data-driven policymaking.
+At SNL, I have been utilizing my system-building skills to address a variety of pressing digital inequity challenges, namely, ensuring secure, performant, and affordable β€œInternet for All.”
+To this end, my current research focuses on democratizing the development of production-ready ML artifacts for self-driving networks (to ensure performant and secure connectivity with limited infrastructure and operational resources) and enabling data-driven policymaking (to ensure performant and affordable connectivity with limited capital resources).

 Prospective Students